 Near the township of Buchan, lies a honeycomb of caves full of spectacular limestone formations.

-Discover the beautiful calcite-rimmed pools of Royal Cave and the elaborate stalactites and stalagmites of Fairy Cave on a guided tour.
-Tours are conducted daily.
+Discover the calcite-rimmed pools of Royal Cave, the stalactites and stalagmites of Fairy Cave on a daily guided tour.

 Buchan Caves is eco-certified and committed to sustainable practices and provides high quality nature-based tourism experiences.

 Aboriginal Traditional Owners

 Parks Victoria acknowledges the Aboriginal Traditional Owners of Victoria – including its parks and reserves.
 Through their cultural traditions, the Gunaikurnai identify the Buchan Caves Reserve as their Traditional Country.
 Further information is available from Aboriginal Affairs Victoria AAV and Native Title Services Victoria.

 AccreditationECO Certified (Advanced Ecotourism) by Ecotourism Australia Respecting Our Culture (ROC) Certified by Ecotourism Australia